Ensuring Research Results in

 unusual, extra precise, or custom-made machine tools or processing equipment

 will raise costs, show deliveries, and even hamper scalability.
+At the

 If you can only build it